-I’m Dr. Ashanté M. Reese, writer, anthropologist, and assistant professor of African and African Diaspora at The University of Texas at Austin.
+I’m Dr. Ashanté M. Reese, writer, anthropologist, and associate professor of African and African Diaspora at The University of Texas at Austin.

 I earned a bachelors in History with a minor in African American studies from Trinity University in San Antonio, Texas.
-After undergrad, I taught middle school at Coretta Scott King Leadership Academy before I burned out and thought graduate school was a great idea.
-I went on to earn a PhD in Anthropology.
-Broadly speaking, I’m interested in Black geographies – the ways Black people produce and navigate spaces and places in the context of anti-Blackness.
+After undergrad, I taught middle school at Coretta Scott King Leadership Academy in Atlanta, Georgia before deciding to attend American University for graduate school where I earned a PhD in Anthropology.
+Broadly speaking, I’m interested in Black geographies – the ways Black people imagine, produce, and navigate the spaces we occupy.
+Specifically, the majority of my work has focused on Black food culture and justice.
 While I am interested in and committed to documenting the ways anti-Blackness constrains Black life, I am constantly brought back to the question, what and who survives?
 This question is animated by my recurring interest in community and vulnerability in both my research and personal life and the human experience more broadly.
-This question and these themes show up over and over again in my work.
 I marvel at the ways we make lives, even when constantly surveilled and threatened by state and corporate violence and neglect.

 “I think us here to wonder, myself.
 To wonder.
 To ast.
 And that in wondering bout the big things and asting bout the big things, you learn about the little ones, almost by accident.
 But you never know nothing more about the big things than you start out with.
 The more I wonder, the more I love.”